By

 Data Analytics

-The bar chart is a graphical representation of discrete data using rectangular bars whose height corresponds to the measured values.
+The bar chart allows discrete data to be represented graphically using rectangular bars whose height corresponds to the measured values.

 Summary